Patient Information - Orthopaedic Clinic

 - Start by cleaning your hands.

 - Choose an injection site on your tummy and pinch a fold of skin between thumb and index finger.
+See picure below.
+Remember to switch site of injection from day to day.
+Set the injection at approximately the same time every day.

 - Insert the needle fully and firmly at 45-degree angle into the skin fold.